rachaelchung/dispatched2/README.md

 - Multiple tasks at once: `"call mom and also submit the form by EOD"`
 - Add files by clicking 📎 before sending
 - Drag task cards to reorder within sections
-- Click calendar days to see all tasks for that day
+- Click calendar to see all tasks